Measures Of Central Tendency In Psychology

 In modern psychological research, the use of measures of central tendency continues to evolve.
 With the increasing availability of large datasets and advanced statistical software, researchers are exploring more sophisticated ways to analyze and interpret data.

-Another trend is the use of robust measures of central tendency, which are less sensitive to outliers than the traditional mean.
+Another trend is the use of reliable measures of central tendency, which are less sensitive to outliers than the traditional mean.
 Examples include the trimmed mean (which excludes a certain percentage of extreme values) and the Winsorized mean (which replaces extreme values with less extreme ones).
 These measures offer a compromise between the sensitivity of the mean and the robustness of the median.

 Tips and Expert Advice